 The sun’s energy has three parts: ultraviolet radiation, visible light (think rainbow), and infrared radiation.
 Ultraviolet radiation is invisible to the human eye and has the shortest wavelength of the three types.
 It can break down the chemical bonds present in dyes and plays a large role in changing the color of wood floors or fading fabrics and artwork.

 How have you proven Indow window inserts block UV rays?

-Our inserts have gone in everywhere from the Homewood Museum on Johns Hopkins University campus to a family home in Hickory Creek, Texas where the sun was doing its sun-thing on the family’s artwork and leather furniture.
+Our inserts have gone in everywhere from the Homewood Museum on Johns Hopkins University campus to a family home in Hickory Creek, Texas where the sun was doing its worst to the artwork and leather furniture.

 So, to answer your question: Do Windows Block UV Rays?
-YES – With Indow window inserts.
+Yes they can – with Indow window inserts.